Redhairknight/FortuneMaker/README.md

 > Make sure you have installed node.js so as to use npm commands

-* Clone the whole repository to your computers
+* Clone the whole repository to your computer
 * Step into the repository folder
-* Open command and input
+* Open command line tool and input

 ```
 npm install --global expo-cli